Myopia Control - A Cure for

 The study authors concluded that the results of this and previous myopia control studies indicate a need for a long-term, randomized clinical trial to further investigate the potential of multifocal soft contact lenses to control the progression of nearsightedness in children and thereby reduce risks associated with high myopia.

-One study, the Correction of Myopia Evaluation Trial (COMET), published in 2003, found that progressive eyeglass lenses, compared with regular single vision lenses, did slow myopia progression in children by a small, statistically significant amount during the first year.
-But the effect wasn't significant in the next two years.
+The Correction of Myopia Evaluation Trial (COMET), a study published in 2003, found that progressive eyeglass lenses, compared with regular single vision lenses, did slow myopia progression in children by a small but statistically significant amount during the first year.
+But the effect wasn't significant in the next two years of the study.

 What About Myopia Control in Adults?